Ottawa to run bigger-than-expected deficits over coming years: budget watchdog

 The watchdog also estimates Ottawa has just a 10 per cent chance of balancing the federal books in 2021-22 and a 30 per cent chance of seeing black ink in 2023-24.

+The report predicted Ottawa is on pace to post a $19.4-billion deficit in 2018-19, which is $1.3 billion higher than the Liberal government’s projection in its budget last February.
+Beyond this year, the watchdog says the annual shortfalls will be between $500 million and $2.8 billion bigger than the government’s predictions.

+The larger forecasted shortfalls are largely tied to recent changes in how the government calculates its pension liabilities, which have immediately raised Ottawa’s direct program expenses, the report said.

-The fresh projections come as Canada’s fiscal trajectory comes under closer scrutiny with only a year to go before the next federal election.
-The fate of the budgetary balance is positioned to emerge as a major campaign issue.
+The fresh projections come as Canada’s fiscal trajectory is under closer scrutiny with only a year to go before the next federal election.
+The fate of the budgetary balance is likely to emerge as a major campaign issue.

+In his report Tuesday, parliamentary budget officer Yves Giroux also weighed in on another issue that has been at the centre of much debate: competitiveness concerns linked to major tax reform in the United States.

+The business community has urged Ottawa to cut corporate taxes north of the border to prevent Canada from falling behind on competitiveness.
+Last week, a Senate committee called on Ottawa to introduce immediate corporate tax cuts to entice more companies to invest in Canada.

+On trade, Giroux’s report warned negative changes will shave 0.25 per cent from Canada’s gross domestic product by 2022.
+Real GDP, it predicted, would contract by 0.5 per cent if U.S. tariffs on steel, aluminum and other products — and Canada’s retaliatory levies — were made permanent.

+Giroux doesn’t expect the recent agreement-in-principle on an updated North American free trade deal — also known as the USMCA — to have a big impact on the Canadian economy.
+But he noted the agreement has eliminated the uncertainty around the deal’s future.

-The Conservatives have frequently criticized the governing Liberals for abandoning their 2015 vow to run only modest shortfalls of no more than $10 billion and to eliminate the deficit by 2019.
+As next year’s election approaches, the Conservatives are expected to continue criticizing the governing Liberals for abandoning their 2015 vow to run only modest shortfalls of no more than $10 billion and to eliminate the deficit by 2019.

 The federal bottom line has received a multibillion-dollar revenue boost over the last year thanks to the stronger economy and the Liberal government has channelled large amounts of the extra cash into new spending it argues will lift Canada’s long-term growth.